 Ristorante Millennium da Pippo is a reliable Italian restaurant located on Andrássy Avenue, Budapest’s most famous street that’s often compared to the Champs-Élysées.
 It's on the farther and quieter section, away from the noisy downtown.
 The trattoria-like interior pulls inspiration from the century-old subway stations located underneath Andrássy (not that patrons need much of a reminder: at the outdoor terrace they can actually feel the ground slightly shake when a train passes). .

 Italian chatter is filtering through Al Dente's open kitchen, a too rare and highly welcome phenomenon for an Italian restaurant.
-Al Dente is one of those under-the-radar neighborhood restaurants you hope others won't find out about so as to keep it all for yourself.
-It's an osteria-type casual eatery specialized in food from the Puglia region in southern Italy (the chef is from Bari, the capital city of Puglia).
-Despite the relatively exhaustive offerings at Al Dente, these Italian staples taste exactly the way they should.Read more
+Al Dente is one of those under-the-radar neighborhood restaurants in Budapest you hope others won't find out about so as to keep it all for yourself.
+It's an osteria-type casual eatery with a pan-Italian menu accentuated Puglian food (the chef is from Bari, the capital city of Puglia in southern Italy). .

-As soon as you enter this place, it will conjure the images of your stereotypical family-owned Italian restaurant.
-A charming man in his 60s, wearing a finely cut wool jacket and a smile on his face that hints of a life well lived, is usually in charge of greeting and seating guests.
-The service staff, most of whom are also Italians, peripatetically hurry and shout half-uttered words to one another over the cramped tables.
-Despite the seeming chaos, food arrives quickly, and servers manage to spare a kind word to every guest.Read more
+As soon as you enter Caffe Gian Mario, it will conjure the images of a stereotypical family-owned Italian restaurant.
+A charming man in his 70s, wearing a finely cut wool jacket and a smile on his face that hints of a life well lived, is usually in charge of greeting and seating guests.
+The service staff, most of whom are also Italians, peripatetically rotate and shout half-uttered words to one another over the cramped tables. .

 Rankings are based on a combination of food/drink, atmosphere, service, and price.
 The author visits all restaurants incognito.